Happy2703/Academic-Projects/Project#3 Advanced Customer Retention with RFM strategy/README.md

 - Constructed two K-means Models: one using "Income" and "Total Amount Spent" features, and another using "Age", "Income", and "Total Amount Spent".

 ### Segmentation and Customer Churn
-- RFM analysis was employed to identify customer segments based on Recency, Frequency, and Monetary value, resulting in 9 distinct segments.
+- RFM analysis was employed to identify customer segments based on Recency, Frequency, and Monetary value, resulting in 9 distinct parts.
 - Logistic regression was used for churn prediction, identifying high-risk segments like "at_Risk" with a predicted churn rate of 60%.
 - By integrating RFM analysis and logistic regression, targeted retention strategies can be designed for high-risk segments, enhancing customer retention and reducing churn.